Hong Kong Island: Prehistoric and Imperial China period

 Human settlement of the area dates back 6,000 years ago, as evidenced by Neolithic artifacts discovered in Stanley, Hong Kong Island.

 In 214 BC, the Qin dynasty defeated the Baiyue, and absorbed areas of what is now Guangdong, Guangxi, and northern Vietnam.
 Hong Kong Island was part of the annexed land and was listed under the jurisdiction of Panyu County (番禺縣) of the Nanhai Commandery (南海郡).
-On the sixth year of the Eastern Jin dynasty (AD 331), Hong Kong Island was listed under the jurisdiction of Baoan County (寶安縣).
+On the sixth year of the Eastern Jin dynasty (AD 331), Hong Kong Island was listed under the jurisdiction of Bao'an County (寶安縣).

 Copper coins from the Sui, Tang and Song dynasty were unearthed in where the Royal Hong Kong Yacht Club is presently located at, on where Kellett Island would have been prior to the land reclamation connecting the island to Causeway Bay in 1969.
 This suggests that during these periods of times, the island already had its own commercial activity.
 Song dynasty copper coins served as universal currency in transregional trade.

 During the Wanli period of the Ming dynasty (1573), Hong Kong Island belonged to the territory of Xin'an County, and remained so until 1661, when the great clearance was issued by the Shunzhi Emperor of the Qing dynasty, forcing residents in coastal areas of Guangdong, Fujian, Zhejiang, Jiangnan, and Shandong to move in-land, to prevent the loyalists of the Ming dynasty in Formosa from approaching the shores of the Mainland and seek help from residents of the coastal areas.

 The ban was lifted when the remnants of the Ming dynasty were exterminated in 1669, though not many original residents of Hong Kong Island returned to the area.
 Piracy was rampant in the area until the island was ceded to the United Kingdom in 1842.